cosmos72/schemesh/README.md

 You can move between lines with the cursor keys, and use all the classical line-editing features including cut-and-paste.<br/>
 ![](doc/screenshot-2.png)

-Commands can be executed in a subshell by surrounding them in `[ ]` - example:
+Commands can be executed in a subshell by surrounding them in `[ ]` as for example:
 ```shell
 grep -q old *.txt && [ sed -i -e 's/old/new/g' -- *.txt ]
 ```
 traditional shells typically start subshells with `( )`, which has a different meaning in schemesh.

 Command substituion, i.e. using output of a first command as argument for a second command, can be performed by surrounding the first command in ``` `` ``` or `$[ ]` - example: